 This procedure covers the robotic tinning of QFP and PLCC components.

-Caution Due to the need to completely control the rates of immersion and emersion of the QFP and PLCC component leads and the dwell times in and between each process step, a robotic hot solder dip is recommended for QFP and PLCC component tinning.
+Caution: Due to the need to completely control the rates of immersion and emersion of the QFP and PLCC component leads and the dwell times in and between each process step, a robotic hot solder dip is recommended for QFP and PLCC component tinning.
 Semi-automatic or purely manual solder dipping processes may not be capable of completely controlling the rates of immersion and emersion of the QFP and PLCC component leads and only provide approximate dwell dipping times in the solder bath.
 Greater variation in the process may cause a higher chance of damage, including latent reliability problems.

-Manual dipping required for full solder finish replacement is different than manual dipping currently practiced for meeting solderability requirements because of the increased need for 100% coverage on the QFP and PLCC component leads to prevent whisker growth.
+Manual dipping required for full solder finish replacement is different than manual dipping currently practiced for meeting solderability requirements because of the increased need for 100% coverage on the QFP and PLCC components leads to prevent whisker growth.
 Certain electronic component package styles may not lend themselves to robotic hot solder dipping and may require alternative processing.

 Minimum Skill Level - Expert